mashadab/mashadab/README.md

-### Welcome 👋
+### Hello and Welcome 👋

-- 🔭 I am Afzal currently working on the following three prominent Earth and Planetary science problems by developing a Two-phase flow in a Viscously Compacting Matrix solver.
+- 🔭 I am Afzal, PhD Candidate in Computational Science, Engineering and Mathematics at the [Oden Institute for Computational Engineering and Sciences](https://www.oden.utexas.edu/) at the University of Texas at Austin.
+I am currently working on the following three prominent Planetary science problems by developing a Two-phase percolation in a Viscously Compacting Matrix solver.
 More info can be found on my academic webpage [https://mashadab.github.io/](https://mashadab.github.io/).
   1. What happened to water on Mars 4 billion years ago?
   2. What is the fate to glaciers due to climate warming?
   3. How did cores of planets formed in our solar system?